- template <typename T>

 To use your own black-box functions within LocalSolver, you have to first define your black-box function in one of two ways:

 - Implement the LSBlackBoxFunction interface with the call method.
-The call method must take a LSBlackBoxArgumentValues as single argument and must return a lsdouble value.
+The call method must take a LSBlackBoxArgumentValues as single argument and must return a lsdouble or a lsint value.
 The argument values contain the values of the expressions passed to the function.
 A distinction is made between integer arguments (bool, int) and floating point arguments (double)

 - Instantiate the function as an LSExpression with LSModel#createBlackBoxFunction or the dedicated shortcut LSModel#blackBoxFunction.